-This comes as no surprise as, often times, a seasonal resident will enjoy their mobile home during the winter months only to go back up North to decide that they do not want to keep their Sarasota Florida home throughout the summer and look to sell the property.
+This comes as no surprise as, oftentimes, a seasonal resident will enjoy their mobile home during the winter months only to go back up North to decide that they do not want to keep their Sarasota Florida home throughout the summer and look to sell the property.

-What some of these Sellers will look to do is turn off all the power to the home when the are not using the property to save money on their carrying costs during the time that the home is for sale.
+What some of these Sellers will look to do is turn off all the power to the home when they are not using the property to save money on their carrying costs during the time that the home is for sale.

-While one can certainly appreciate the frugality that this action promotes we are here to day to explain the top three reasons why turning off the electricity in your Sarasota Florida mobile home during the time you are looking to sell your property is a bad idea.
+While one can certainly appreciate the frugality that this action promotes we are here today to explain the top three reasons why turning off the electricity in your Sarasota Florida mobile home during the time you are looking to sell your property is a bad idea.

 2. Buyers Can’t Check Home Out

 Part of buying any item is having the ability to test it out to make sure it works to your expectations.
-Whether this is a new pair of sneakers, a car or a mobile home we all like to try things out before making a purchase.
-Having your electricity turned off will not allow the Buyer to test the home out to make sure all of the items that run off of electricity work thus leaving a wait and see feeling for the potential Buyer.
+Whether this is a new pair of sneakers, a car, or a mobile home we all like to try things out before making a purchase.
+Having your electricity turned off will not allow the Buyer to test the home out to make sure all of the items that run off of electricity work thus leaving a wait-and-see feeling for the potential Buyer.

 3. Floor Damage

-Mobile home sub flooring structures are wood based.
+Mobile home subflooring structures are wood based.
 As we all know, wood is a natural product that can warp and rot if left not attended to.
-We have seen several times where the home has gotten so hot on the inside without any electricity on or air flor that it has warped the floors requiring the homes floors to warp.
+We have seen several times where the home has gotten so hot on the inside without any electricity on or air flor that it has warped the floors requiring the home’s floors to warp.
 This may cost several thousand dollars to replace, at a minimum.

-During the process of selling your Sarasota Florida mobile it is always important to keep your power on throughout the process whether you are physically living in the home or not.
-While turning the homes power off save you a few dollars the risk of either not selling your home or seriously damaging the property simply is not worth it!
+During the process of selling your Sarasota Florida mobile, it is always important to keep your power on throughout the process whether you are physically living in the home or not.
+While turning the home’s power off save you a few dollars the risk of either not selling your home or seriously damaging the property simply is not worth it!